iann0036/tf-cfn-provider/docs/providers/alicloud/README.md

 ## Configuration

-To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/alicloud**.
-The below arguments may be included as the key/value or JSON properties in the secret:
+To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/alicloud** or add [template metadata](https://github.com/iann0036/tf-cfn-provider/blob/master/examples/metadata.yaml).
+The below arguments may be included as the key/value or JSON properties in the secret or metadata object:

 * `access_key` - This is the Alicloud access key.